alamgirqazi/blog/README.md

-A blog which contains reading notes of the book I've read plus much more.
+A blog which contains reading notes of some of the books I've read plus much more.

 This blog has been created using Jekyll. https://jekyllrb.com/